Music Therapy is the planned use of music-based interventions to assist clients in achieving non-musical therapeutic goals.

 - Group Programs – for clients or group work with family or developing relationships with others

 All clients are provided with:

 - An initial assessment that will include a report and an individually designed music therapy program

 - 9-week block of sessions each term (4 terms each year)

 - Evaluation – an evaluation of whether goals have been met and any recommendations for future input

 Many of our clients now access music therapy at NECOM using their NDIS funding, and we look forward to working with a wider range of people under this new funding structure.

-In 2017, NECOM developed an Accessibility Action Plan.
-As NECOM works towards meeting the goals in our Plan, we hope to make improvements to the accessibility of a range of NECOM programs and raise awareness of the options available at NECOM for people with disability.
+As NECOM works towards meeting the goals in our Accessibility Action Plan, we hope to make improvements to the accessibility of a range of NECOM programs and raise awareness of the options available at NECOM for people with disability.
 Stay tuned for updates!